-It’s blood orange season and I wanted to make something which really showed off their lovely flavour and beautiful appearance.
-I love adding them to my oats at time of year but I thought they deserved something a bit more special to show them off in style.
+It’s blood orange season, and I wanted to make something which really showed off their lovely flavour and beautiful appearance.
+I love adding them to my oats at the time of year, but I thought they deserved something a bit more special to show them off in style.

-Plus I’ve had this orange and almond cake in mind for just this occasion.
-I think it’s perfect, not too sweet which a lovely almond flavour coming through.
-I made a quick syrup to drizzle on top when the cake had cooled a little while added some moisture and an extra organgy zing.
+Plus, I’ve had this orange and almond cake in mind for just this occasion.
+I think it’s perfect, not too sweet, which is a lovely almond flavour coming through.
+I made a quick syrup to drizzle on top when the cake had cooled a little while added some moisture and an extra orangy zing.
 Optional, but adds something extra.

 As ever my cake has been taste tested by myself and cake loving Andy, the feedback?
-Well it was dovoured within a day and a half!
+Anyway, it was devoured within a day and a half!

-- 1 1/4 cup organic gluten free flour
+- 1 1/4 cup organic gluten-free flour–I used Doves Farm

 - ¾ cup organic coconut sugar